Winter Garden Checklist

 FEED & PROTECT THE SOIL

-All the perennials, shrubs, and trees in your garden will thrive if you take this easy chance to improve their soil.
+All the perennials, shrubs, and trees in your garden will thrive if you take this easy way to improve their soil.
 Spread an inch or two of compost (to revitalize the soil microrganisms) and a thin layer of mulch (to protect the soil and minimize the effects of temperature fluctuation) around all these, being careful not to mulch right up to the trunks of trees.

 Now that you have your garden in shape for the winter, you can enjoy the “Fifth Season” of gardening—reading garden books!